Meatloaf With Cheese

 For a cheese-topped meatloaf, shape and cook the loaf most of the way before adding cheese.
 Add the topping too early and it can overbrown, slide off, or turn greasy before the center is done.

-When the loaf is close to done, spoon on glaze or sauce if using it, then add the cheese and return the loaf to the oven until the cheese melts.
+When the loaf is about 10 minutes from done, spoon on glaze or sauce if using it, then add the cheese and return the loaf to the oven until the cheese melts.
 This style is easier than stuffing because the cheese does not need to be sealed inside, and it gives every slice a softer, richer top.

 Doneness and Resting

 Cheese can make the center look softer than a plain loaf, so doneness should come from the meat, not from how melted the cheese looks.
-Cook the loaf until the center reaches the proper internal temperature for the meat blend you used; the meatloaf temperature guide is the better place to confirm the exact target.
+For an all-beef or beef-and-pork loaf, cook the center to 160 F. For a turkey or chicken meatloaf, use 165 F. The meatloaf temperature guide has the fuller breakdown.

-Rest the loaf before slicing.
+Rest the loaf for 10 to 15 minutes before slicing.
 The cheese firms slightly as it cools, the juices settle, and the slices come out cleaner.
 Cutting too soon can make a stuffed loaf spill its filling even when the meat itself is cooked correctly.

 Texture Adjustments